RedBeardLab/rediSQL/README.md

 Between all the SQL implementation, the one that best fitted the need for this module is definitely SQLite, for its velocity, portability, simplicity and capability to work in memory.

-## OpenSource and the necessity of real support and charge for my time.

-[How to Charge for your Open Source](http://www.mikeperham.com/2015/11/23/how-to-charge-for-your-open-source/) by Mike Perham brings good arguments on the necessity to charge for work done by developers, even in the Open Source world.

-I myself have started a lot of Open Source project that, eventually, are all dead because I wasn't able to dedicate the right amount of time to them.

-I am hoping to find the necessary funds to keep maintain this project.

-I am starting with only an Open Source version, and then move to an enterprise version adding the necessary features.

 ## Usage

 You can get started simply downloading the git repo: